awelm/blog/content/posts/simd-web-assembly-experiment.md

 ### Creating the Image

-Below is the Web Assembly I've written to create our all-white image using SIMD instructions.
+Below is the WebAssembly I've written to create our all-white image using SIMD instructions.
 Here's a rundown of what the code does:

 1. Allocates a 64MB portion of memory.
 Usually images are much smaller, but using a larger size will give us more accurate measurements